Elizabeth Addo

-Elizabeth Addo (born 1 September 1993) is a Ghanaian football forward who plays for Saudi club Al-Riyadh.
+Elizabeth Addo (born 1 September 1993) is a Ghanaian football forward who plays for Saudi club Al-Nahda.
 She is also the captain of the Ghana women's national football team.

 Club career

 Addo began her career in Ghana, playing for Tesano Ladies F.C. in 2003 and later signed for Athleta Ladies F.C locally known as "Ashaiman Ladies" based in Ashaiman in the year 2007–2012.
 She spent couple of seasons there and later joined Nigerian giant side Rivers Angels F.C. from 2012 to 2014.
 Her performance helped the team win the 2012–13 Nigerian Women Football League and 2013–14 Nigerian Women Football League under Rivers Angels F.C. manager Edwin Okon.
 The Port Harcourt women, doubled the lead in the 56th minute after a beautiful interplay in Amazon's 18-yard box was scored by Addo.

 Addo returned to Ghana in 2014 and later joined ŽFK Spartak Subotica in Serbia the same year.